35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Family housing is lost too...

-Houses are distinguished from other types of dwelling, such as flats, and are particularly valued as family housing.  the now discarded [Aylesbury Area Action Plan 2010](https://www.southwark.gov.uk/assets/attach/1647/Aylesbury-AAP-2010.pdf) promised that nearly a quarter of the new homes would be houses, saying *'We will respond, for example, to the needs of families...........23% of new homes will be houses with access to gardens'*
+Houses are distinguished from other types of dwelling, such as flats, and are particularly valued as family housing.
+The now discarded [Aylesbury Area Action Plan 2010](https://www.southwark.gov.uk/assets/attach/1647/Aylesbury-AAP-2010.pdf) promised that nearly a quarter of the new homes would be houses, saying *'We will respond, for example, to the needs of families...........23% of new homes will be houses with access to gardens'* [^1] and *'At a borough wide level there is a need for a mix of dwellings, particularly those capable of accommodating families.
+The proportion of maisonettes and houses will help meet this need'* ^\[2].

 The same Housing Strategy report also reveals that Plot 18 does not have enough 'Houses' and Duplexes/Maisonettes and Two Bedroom Fourperson homes.
 These are all larger dwelling types, used for family housing (DEFINITION OF HOUSE?
 3+ BEDROOMS - more detail).
 MORE DETAIL